XavierDefontaine/CV/README.md

 - Deployed via **Heroku** with continuous integration via Travis-CI

 I particularly loved to:
-- Work as part of team and take ownership of features across backend and frontend
+- Work as part of a team and take ownership of features across backend and frontend
 - Gain the confidence to take a project from scoping requirements through to actual launch
 - Learn how to deploy a web app using the server to serve React’s build
 - Showcase our project to a wider audience ([presentation on YouTube](https://www.youtube.com/watch?v=iJvfMVrU9Vk)).